-- you have severe active rheumatoid arthritis and you have already tried other types of DMARDs, including a DMARD known as a tumour necrosis factor (or TNF for short) inhibitor, but these drugs haven’t worked, and you cannot take rituximab therapy for medical reasons or because you had a bad reaction to it.
+Golimumab (Simponi), taken with a drug called methotrexate, is recommended as a possible treatment for some adults with severe active rheumatoid arthritis in the same circumstances as other drugs for the condition1.
+They should be able to have golimumab if they have already tried other types of disease-modifying anti-rheumatic drugs (DMARDs), including a DMARD known as a tumour necrosis factor (or TNF for short) inhibitor, but these drugs haven’t worked and they cannot take rituximab therapy for medical reasons or because they had a bad reaction to it.

-Your treatment should be carried out by a specialist rheumatology team.
-After the first 6 months you should be able to keep having golimumab therapy only if it is clearly improving your rheumatoid arthritis.
-You should have check-ups every 6 months after that to make sure your golimumab therapy is still working.
+Treatment should be carried out by a specialist rheumatology team.
+After the first 6 months golimumab therapy can continue only if it is clearly improving the person’s rheumatoid arthritis.
+They should have check-ups every 6 months after that to make sure golimumab therapy is still working.

-1 The circumstances described in this section are the same circumstances in which NICE recommends adalimumab, etanercept, infliximab, rituximab and abatacept (see www.nice.org.uk/guidance/TA195).
+1 The circumstances described in this section are the same circumstances in which NICE recommends adalimumab, etanercept, infliximab, rituximab and abatacept.

 The recommendations in this guidance represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, health professionals are expected to take this guidance fully into account, alongside the individual needs, preferences and values of their patients.
 The application of the recommendations in this guidance is at the discretion of health professionals and their individual patients and do not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.